leechunsun/base_flask/README.md

 # base_flask
-init flask with sqlalchemy, flask_restful, redis.
+init flask project with sqlalchemy, flask_restful, redis. it will save you time from building base.